 6 crowdfunding tips for startups

 Financing a dream can be a stumbling block for many entrepreneurs.
+Maybe you need some crowdfunding tips?
 A great idea doesn’t mean much when your piggy bank is echoing.
 If your friends and family are like most of the population struggling to get by at the moment, then they are probably screening your phone calls in case you ask them to empty their pockets again.
 If you are looking for an alternative way to get your startup off the ground then consider crowdfunding.
 It’s a great way to source finance for your product or service by relying on the public to put their money into your project.
 The general idea is that instead of one member of the elite investing in exchange for a large stake in your business (Dragon’s Den-style), a crowd of interested people can invest, either for a small stake in the business or for a specified reward.

 Various crowdfunding websites have become increasingly popular over the past few years, including Kickstarter, Seedrs, Crowdcube and Indiegogo.
 Most sites have similar processes, whereby you must create a campaign with all the relevant information about your company or project plus a monetary goal and timeframe.
 The majority will also require you to stipulate rewards for investment, for example a discounted product or a helpful e-book.
 These prizes serve as an incentive and they will usually go up in value depending on how much a person wants to invest.